Siberian tiger: Interspecific predatory relationships

 The relationship between the Amur tiger and the Himalayan bear is not specifically studied.
-Numerous publications on these species there are mainly episodic and survey data on this issue are collected by different authors in selected areas which do not give a complete picture of the nature.
+Numerous publications on these species are mainly episodic, and survey data on this issue are collected by different authors in selected areas, which do not give a complete picture of the nature.

 Tigers depress wolf (Canis lupus) numbers, either to the point of localized extinction or to such low numbers as to make them a functionally insignificant component of the ecosystem.
 Wolves appear capable of escaping competitive exclusion from tigers only when human pressure decreases tiger numbers.
 In areas where wolves and tigers share ranges, the two species typically display a great deal of dietary overlap, resulting in intense competition.
-Wolf and tiger interactions are well documented in Sikhote-Alin, where until the beginning of the 20th century, very few wolves were sighted.
+Wolf and tiger interactions are well documented in Sikhote-Alin, where, until the beginning of the 20th century, very few wolves were sighted.
 Wolf numbers may have increased in the region after tigers were largely eliminated during the Russian colonisation in the late 19th century and early 20th century.
 This is corroborated by native inhabitants of the region claiming that they had no memory of wolves inhabiting Sikhote-Alin until the 1930s, when tiger numbers decreased.
 Today, wolves are considered scarce in tiger habitat, being found in scattered pockets, and usually seen travelling as loners or in small groups.
-First hand accounts on interactions between the two species indicate that tigers occasionally chase wolves from their kills, while wolves will scavenge from tiger kills.
+First-hand accounts on interactions between the two species indicate that tigers occasionally chase wolves from their kills, while wolves will scavenge from tiger kills.
 Tigers are not known to prey on wolves, though there are four records of tigers killing wolves without consuming them.
-Tigers recently released are also said to hunt wolves.
+Released tigers are also said to hunt wolves.

-This competitive exclusion of wolves by tigers has been used by Russian conservationists to convince hunters in the Far East to tolerate the big cats, as they limit ungulate populations less than wolves, and are effective in controlling wolf numbers.
+Russian conservationists have used this competitive exclusion of wolves by tigers to convince hunters in the Far East to tolerate the big cats, as they limit ungulate populations less than wolves, and are effective in controlling wolf numbers.

 Siberian tigers also compete with the Eurasian lynx (Lynx lynx) and occasionally kill and eat them.
 Eurasian lynx remains have been found in the stomach contents of Siberian tigers in Russia.
 In March 2014, a dead lynx discovered in Bastak Nature Reserve bore evidence of predation by a Siberian tiger.
-The tiger apparently ambushed, pursued, and killed the lynx but only consumed it partially.
-This incident marks one of the first documented cases of a tiger preying on a lynx, and indicates that the tiger might have been more intent on eliminating a competitor than on catching prey.
+The tiger apparently ambushed, pursued, and killed the lynx, but only consumed it partially.
+This incident marks one of the first documented cases of a tiger preying on a lynx.
+It indicates that the tiger might have been more intent on eliminating a competitor than on catching prey.